trase-cpp/trase/README.md

 Trase is a lightweight scientific plotting library for C++ with animation support.
-It enables you to construct plots, and display them via the OpenGL interface, or write them out to animated SVG files.
+It enables you to construct plots, and display them via the OpenGL interface, or write them out to animated svg files.

-For example, the following code writes out an SVG files showing a static plot of
+For example, the following code writes out an svg files showing a static plot of
 $y=sin(x)$, and a dynamic plot of $y=sin(\theta x)$ for $1 < \theta < 5$.

 ```cpp